harishravi121/Maze-Solver-1/README.md

 Don't know what the height of India's mapping computer routing is but some IITs know it..

 Travel From S or start to E or exit along shortest path of zeros..
 First go along deadends etc but later in 1 try.
-We need a code to solve it and show output Matrix with 1-100 exact path and a flood fill matrix too
+We need a code to solve it and show output Matrix with 1-100 exact path and a flood fill matrix too..

+Won't it be fun if we could do real floodfill in a area in real life in a vehicle LOL?